SS Pasteur: German service

 On July 9, 1959, she was placed on the Bremerhaven – Southampton – Cherbourg – New York City route.
-In 1960, Bremen carried approximately 28,000 passengers across the Atlantic from Europe to the USA and back again.
+In 1960, Bremen carried approximately 28,000 passengers across the Atlantic from Europe to the US and back again.
 Beginning in 1960, the Bremen was also used in cruise service to the Caribbean and South America.
 A bulbous bow was added during her 1965–66 refit at the repair yard of North German Lloyd.
 In 1970, NDL merged with Hamburg America Line to form the large shipping company, Hapag Lloyd.

 In September 1971 she made her final voyage from Bremen to New York for Hapag-Lloyd.
 In October 1971 Bremen was sold to Greek shipping company Chandris Cruises for 40 million DM after 175 Atlantic crossings and 117 cruises for NDL.
 The sale was completed in January, 1972.